From the About page:

 We need to take back the internet, and by we, I mean the engineering community.

-A rare few have the right combination of skills, means and motivation to fight back.
-Imagine if we could bottle up IT superpowers and mass produce them into secure, convenient solutions mere mortals could use.
-Even experts would benefit.
-Discovering, configuring and testing combinations of free software components can be notoriously challenging, time consuming and inefficient, especially if everyone keeps reinventing the wheel by rolling their own solutions.
+A rare few of us have the right combination of skills, means and motivation to resist.
+FLOSS can be part of the solution but adoption is limited as long as proprietary alternatives are easier to use.
+Unfortunately discovering, configuring and testing combinations of free software components can be notoriously challenging, time consuming and inefficient, especially if everyone keeps reinventing the wheel by rolling their own solutions.

 If you seek to help, join the open source community and fight to keep the spirit of the press alive and the Internet free.

 - Standing up for free software, a free Internet and a free society

 - We are centralizing too much power in the hands of too few